kermage/genetiks/README.md

 # genetiks --
-> *"A just right amount of clean but powerful toolkit"*
+> *"A minimalist style sheet baseline to build upon"*

 The idea is not to be a framework but as a starting point with predefined and opinionated styleguide.